afomera/richer-text.js/docs/src/index.md

 <div class='callout' data-color='yellow'>
   <p><strong>RicherText is considered a Work In Progress</strong></p>
-  <p>Use of RicherText in production is not recommended until we hit a 1.0 release.
-We may need to introduce breaking changes until we finalize the approach and much of the editor's core functionality.</p>
+  <p>Use of RicherText in production is not recommended until we hit a v2.0 release candidate.</p>
 </div>

 # Try it out